How the Private Voice Took Hold

 Playlists and Algorithms: The New Gatekeepers

 The environment affected songwriting itself.
-Shorter introductions and quicker emotional hooks became advantageous.
-The songs’ structure sometimes changed in a few seconds to grab the listener’s attention.
-The shift did not eliminate artistic ambition, but it did change the incentives behind it.
+Shorter intros, earlier vocal entry, and quicker emotional orientation could become strategic advantages in a context where a skip was easy and immediate.
+The shift did not erase artistic ambition, but it changed the incentives around pacing.

 At the same time, listeners heard music in small pieces.
 A quiet acoustic track might be played between electronic pop songs on a playlist that has been carefully put together.
 Context shifted constantly.
 The relationship between the artist and the audience became more flexible, sometimes less connected to a specific body of work.